 As you can see, a lot goes into bringing an idea from the mind of an artist to the audiences it will ultimately engage.
 When planning an interactive art installation, the best advice is to partner with an experienced design and fabrication team as early as possible—and to follow best practices, such as the following:

 Interactive art installations must stand up to repeated (and not always gentle) use by audiences.
-While cheaper materials may appear budget-friendly, if they lead to unexpected repairs or down-time, the success of your installation may be compromised.
+While cheaper materials may appear budget-friendly, if they lead to unexpected repairs or downtime, the success of your installation may be compromised. - Plan for consumables.

 Document the materials used to create each interactive element and the instructions for repairing or replacing them.
-This can be a life-saver during an art exhibition and will allow you to extend the life of your work even after the relationship with your fabrication team ends.
+This can be a lifesaver during an art exhibition and will allow you to extend the life of your work even after the relationship with your fabrication team ends. - Prioritize safety.

 Evaluate the entire installation with the physical safety of spectators and participants in mind.
 Unlike an installation protected by a velvet rope or glass wall, interactive pieces are accessible to everyone who enters the space.
 This may include children as well as adults.